The generation of baryon asymmetry and hypermagnetic field by the chiral vortical effect in the presence of sphalerons: Introduction

 As is well known, the weak sphaleron processes couple to the left-handed fermions and affect their evolution directly.
 However, the weak sphalerons cannot affect the right-handed fermions unless they have fast Yukawa interactions with the left-handed ones.
 Therefore, when the weak sphaleron processes are in thermal equilibrium, the Yukawa interactions play an important role in the production of baryon and lepton asymmetries.
-More generally, our Universe in its early stages was a hot plasma, consisting of all fermions and bosons, having many perturbative and nonperturbative interactions with one another \cite{sh3}.
+More generally, our Universe in its early stages was a hot plasma, consisting of all fermions and bosons, having many perturbative and nonperturbative interactions with one another.
 Below we shall show that for every fast process there is an associated equilibrium condition with a corresponding conserved physical quantity, which can be used as a constraint to reduce the number of variables in the evolution equations.
-In the temperature range of our interest, many of these processes were extremely fast, each leading to a potential constraint.
-Therefore, in order to have a more realistic model, we will consider these constraints along with the absolute conservation laws such as the hypercharge neutrality condition, the Abelian and non-Abelian anomalous effects, the fermionic Yukawa interactions, and also the contribution of the fermionic and bosonic chemical potentials to the anomalous transport coefficients.
+In the temperature range of our interest, many of these processes are extremely fast, each leading to a potential constraint.
+Therefore, in order to have a more realistic model, we will consider these constraints along with the absolute conservation laws such as the hypercharge neutrality condition, the Abelian and non-Abelian anomalous effects, the fermionic Yukawa interactions, and also the contribution of all fermionic and bosonic chemical potentials to the anomalous transport coefficients.
+We should mention that one cannot properly take into account these constraints and conservation laws without including the chemical potentials of all particles, {\it i.e.} leptons, quarks and the Higgs.
+With the proper inclusion of these constraints and conservation laws, as well as the sphaleron processes, some of our results change considerably, as compared to our previous work \cite{s3}, which we shall point out in Sec.~\ref{x3}.

-The main purpose of this work is to show the possibility of generating hypermagnetic fields and matter-antimatter asymmetries, all starting from zero initial values, through the occurrence of overlapping transient fluctuations in the temperature of some matter degrees and the vorticity \cite{s3}, while considering the aforementioned interactions, constraints and conservation laws.